Part 2 in Our Leadership Series for Navigating Struggle, Uncertainty, and Crisis

-The most dangerous weapons of war in the twenty-first century are not bombs and bullets, but the weaponization of mistrust, alienation, rage, disillusionment, cynicism, and other tangles of trauma.
+The most dangerous weapons in the twenty-first century are not bombs and bullets, but the weaponization of mistrust, alienation, rage, disillusionment, cynicism, and other tangles of trauma.
 Digital technology has given people the ability to weaponize and magnify these tangles of trauma in new and unprecedented ways, creating metaphorical bullets and bombs that can crumble the human psyche, social relations, and civil society.
 Societies become more unstable, and all forms of violence become more likely, when greater numbers of us feel:

 mistrust toward each other and institutions